AbhiAgarwal/go-spotify/README.md

 Go Spotify
 ==========

-Command-line Spotify client for Mac.
+Command-line Spotify client and library for Mac.
 It uses `osascript` to command, and run the commands.
 Will be building more ontop of this in the future.
 Just a quick prototype.

 Quick and easy to export it as a binary, and to export it to `/usr/bin/`.
+This binary file consists of an example application that allows you to use the command line `spotify` client that is built ontop of this library.
 Run:

 Use the `make` command, or:

 ```
-go build src/spotify.go
+go build examples/commands.go
+mv ./commands ./spotify
 sudo mv ./spotify /usr/bin/
 ```